nccgroup/wssip/README.md

 There are two commands depending on how you want to compile the Webpack bundle: for development, that is `npm run compile:dev` and for production is `npm run compile`.
 React will also log errors depending on whether development or production is specified.

 Currently working on:
-* Exposed API for external scripts for fuzzing (99% complete, need to test sending data)
+* Exposed API for external scripts for fuzzing (99% complete, it is live but need to test more data)
 * Saving/Resuming Connections from File (35% complete, exporting works sans active connections)
 * Using WSSiP in browser without Electron (likely 1.1.0)
 * Rewrite in TypeScript (likely 1.2.0)